2024 PSI Mid-Career KT Fellow at the Starting Line: Passing the Baton to Dr. Venkatesh Thiruganasambandamoorthy

 How to Apply

-PSI will invite successful applicants to submit full applications, which will undergo internal review for a final funding decision in December 2023.
+PSI will invite successful applicants to submit full applications by October 28th, 2024 at 5pm EST, which will undergo internal review for a final funding decision in December 2024.

 Questions?